The Rise of Lyrica Abuse and Addiction

 What Is Lyrica?

 Pregabalin, the active ingredient in Lyrica, is something of a mystery drug.
-It was originally produced to fight epilepsy, but it was only partially successful and did not take off.
-Pregabalin works by having a calming effect on neurons that are over-excited.
+Doctors originally prescribed the drug to fight epilepsy, but it was only partially successful and did not take off.
+Pregabalin has a calming effect on over-excited neurons.

 The active ingredient in Lyrica works by slowing down the impulses within the brain and directly affects how the chemicals from the brain are sent through the nervous system.